Zilliqa/zilliqa-developer/docs/miners/mining/mining-zilclient.md

         This key pair is generated locally on your disk.
 Do remember to keep your private key somewhere safe!

-    **Checking Your $ZIL Balance**

-    To check your balance for mining, input the address located in your _myaddr.txt_ file in the search bar
+    **Checking Your $ZIL Balance**: To check your balance for mining, input the address located in your _myaddr.txt_ file in the search bar of[https://viewblock.io/zilliqa:](https://viewblock.io/zilliqa:)
-    of[https://viewblock.io/zilliqa:](https://viewblock.io/zilliqa:)

     ```shell
     less myaddr.txt
     ```

-    **Stopping the Mining Process**

-    To stop the mining client, stop the docker container running the **Zilliqa Client** on the CPU node:
+    **Stopping the Mining Process**: To stop the mining client, stop the docker container running the **Zilliqa Client** on the CPU node:

     ```shell
     sudo docker stop <zilliqa container name>